rustwasm/wasm-bindgen/guide/src/examples/without-a-bundler.md

 * It does not support [local JS snippets][snippets]
 * It does not generate an ES module
+* It does not support `--split-linked-modules` outside of a document, e.g. inside a worker

 With that in mind the main difference is how the wasm/JS code is loaded, and here's an example of loading the output of `wasm-pack` for the same module as